dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 DCS World requires 16GB+ RAM minimum.
 32GB-128GB RAM is recommended for large multiplayer servers and the Syria map.

+You should ideally use two sticks of RAM and not four sticks.
+Most systems have lower performance with four sticks due to motherboard and CPU bandwidth limits.
+If you use overclocked RAM, you are more likely to have stability issues with 4 sticks than with 2.

+When purchasing RAM, match the frequency and timings of the RAM to the CPU manufacturer's recommendation.
+The recommendation may vary by specifc CPU and motherboard.
+AMD provides a table of their test results with overclocked memory [here](https://www.amd.com/en/products/processors/ryzen-compatible-memory.html).
+On Intel systems, you are generally limited by the motherboard.
+Check with the manufacturer of the RAM, as some provide tables on their websites for selecting an appropriate kit.

 For new builds, I strongly recommend 32GB of RAM as a bare minimum.

 ## GPU